vincentarelbundock/marginaleffects/README.md

 #> Prediction type:  response
 ```

-The `plot_cme` plots “Conditional Marginal Effects,” that is, it plots
+The `plot_cme` plots “Conditional Marginal Effects,” that is, the
-the value of a marginal effect for different values of a regressor
+marginal effects estimated at different values of a regressor (often an
-(often an interaction):
+interaction):

 ``` r
 plot_cme(mod, effect = "hp", condition = c("wt", "am"))